 Xiang-Yang Li, Yan-Fen Mai, Jing Huang, Pearl Pai

-Xiang-Yang Li, Yan-Fen Mai, Pearl Pai, Department of Nephrology, the University of Hong Kong-Shenzhen Hospital, Shenzhen 518053, Guangdong Province, China
+Xiang-Yang Li, Yan-Fen Mai, Pearl Pai, Department of Nephrology, The University of Hong Kong-Shenzhen Hospital, Shenzhen 518053, Guangdong Province, China

-Jing Huang, Department of Hematology, the University of Hong Kong-Shenzhen Hospital, Shenzhen 518053, Guangdong Province, China
+Jing Huang, Department of Hematology, The University of Hong Kong-Shenzhen Hospital, Shenzhen 518053, Guangdong Province, China

-Pearl Pai, Department of Medicine, the University of Hong Kong - Queen Mary Hospital, Hong Kong, China
+Pearl Pai, Department of Medicine, The University of Hong Kong - Queen Mary Hospital, Hong Kong, China

 ORCID number: Xiang-Yang Li (0000-0002-3153-9880); Yan-Fen Mai (0000-0002-5956-5415); Jing Huang (0000-0002-1396-0997); Pearl Pai (0000-0002-2493-1606).

-Author contributions: Li XY is doctor-in-charge, he made the conception and writing up; Mai YF is attending doctor and made data collection; Huang J provided counseling and critical review; Pai P made the critical review and revision.
+Author contributions: Li XY is the doctor-in-charge and conceived and wrote the manuscript; Mai YF is the attending doctor and collected the data; Huang J provided counseling and critical review; Pai P performed critical reviews and revisions.

-Informed consent statement: Informed consent statement was obtained from the reported patients.
+Informed consent statement: Informed consent statements were obtained from the patients.

-Conflict-of-interest statement: The authors of this manuscript have no conflict-of-interests to disclose.
+Conflict-of-interest statement: The authors of this manuscript have no conflicts of interest to disclose.

 CARE Checklist (2016) statement: The authors have read the CARE Checklist (2016), and the manuscript was prepared and revised according to the CARE Checklist (2016).

-Open-Access: This article is an open-access article which was selected by an inhouse editor and fully peer-reviewed by external reviewers.
+Open-Access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BYNC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is noncommercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

 Manuscript source: Unsolicited manuscript